zsparal/api-documentation/source/reference/v2/payments-api/update-payment.rst

        It could make sense for the ``redirectUrl`` to contain a unique identifier – like your order ID – so you can show the right page referencing the order when your customer returns.

+       **Updating this field is only possible when the payment is not yet finalized.**

    * - ``webhookUrl``